An Annual Return must be filed with the CRO within 56 days of the date to which it has been made up.

 Where financial statements are required to be attached to the Annual Return the filing deadline is either:

-• the company’s ARD plus 56 days, or
+• the company’s Annual Return Date (ARD) plus 56 days, or

 • the company’s financial year-end plus nine months and 56 days, whichever is the earlier.